 The primary cons of using an agent are that you will lose money in paying the agent’s commission and that the process can take a long time.
 Because most agents confine their marketing efforts to traditional marketing, selling your house could take anywhere from six months to a year.
 You will also have to endure multiple showings, and there’s always the chance that a sale will fall through because a buyer can’t get financing.

 In addition to having to pay an agent’s commission out of the sale price, sellers often wind up having to pay part or all of the closing costs to close a deal.
 The upshot is that the sale price isn’t really the amount of money you will ultimately receive.

 A Direct Sale To A Real Estate Investor

-One thing to keep firmly in mind about listing vs. direct sale to a real estate investor in Greater Toronto Area is the carrying costs when listing with an agent.
+One thing to keep firmly in mind about listing vs. direct sale to a real estate investor in Ontario is the carrying costs when listing with an agent.
 These are the costs associated with owning and maintaining a house while you’re trying to sell it – for example HOA dues, mortgage payments, property taxes, utilities, insurance, and so on.

 So although you may get a higher sale price by going through an agent, the whole process can take so long (up to a year in some cases) that your profit may be eaten up by these carrying costs.
 And although selling to an investor may mean a lower sale price, because it is much faster, you may ultimately walk away with more money in your pocket.

-There are both pros and cons concerning listing vs. direct sale to a real estate investor in Greater Toronto Area, and the best option depends on your unique situation and needs.
+There are both pros and cons concerning listing vs. direct sale to a real estate investor in Ontario, and the best option depends on your unique situation and needs.
 If, however, you’re new to selling real estate, it may be difficult to make that determination.